clns/node-commit-msg/README.md

 This is an optional dependency and the validator will work fine without it, so you don't need to do anything.

-#### Commit errors
+### Commit errors

 ##### /usr/bin/env: node: No such file or directory

-This means that Node.js is not in your PATH.
-Make sure you have it available and restart any program (or console) that you're using to commit.
+This means that Node.js is not in your PATH, or the program you're using to commit doesn't know about it.
+Try restarting the program and if this doesn't fix the issue a log-off (or restart) will most likely fix it.